lucacorti/jsonapi_plug/README.md

 This library can be used with any plug based application and doesn't make use of global configuration.

-You can declare an API endpoints by adding the `JSONAPI.Plug` to your plug pipeline or Phoenix Router scope:
+You can declare an API endpoints by adding the `JSONAPI.Plug` to your plug pipeline or Phoenix Router:

 ```elixir
 plug JSONAPI.Plug, api: MyApp.MyAPI
 ```

 This will take care of ensuring `JSON:API` spec compliance and will return errors for malformed requests.
 The `:api` option expects an API module for configuration.
 You can generate one like this:

 ```elixir